glue-viz/glue/doc/spectrum.rst

 Click on the options button of the spectrum window, and then select the **collapse** tab.
 This allows you to partially collapse the cube, and send the result back to the image viewer.
-The two-sided handle on the plot defines the slices to collapse over, which you can edit by draging the edges.
+The two-sided handle on the plot defines the slices to collapse over, which you can edit by dragging the edges.

 Profile Fitting
 ^^^^^^^^^^^^^^^^
 By clicking on the fit tab, you can fit a model to the extracted spectrum.
 Again, the two sided handle on the plot defines the range of data to fit.
-Clicking the fit button will add a best-fit line to the plot.
+Clicking the fit button will add a best-fit model to the plot.
 The dropdown lets you choose which model to fit to the data.

 Different models have different settings, which you can adjust by clicking